-6 stress-eating triggers and how to stop them
+Are you a stress eater?
+Avoid these common triggers

 1. Coffee

-The caffeine acts as a stimulant, which can cause jumpiness and nervousness in some people.
+Brewing another pot of coffee may be our go-to tactic to combat the fatigue that sets in mid-afternoon, but caffeine acts as a stimulant, which can cause jumpiness and nervousness in some people.
 Caffeine has also been found to have an effect on cortisol.
 The release of this hormone narrows your arteries and increases heart rate, can induce food cravings (specifically carbohydrates) and fat storage.
 If you don’t want to ditch the java, just keep tight tabs on how much you’re consuming.
+And consider sipping a mug of decaf tea in the afternoon instead.

 2. "Sugar-free" foods